JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 | DifferentialEquations | 5152 | 18 | 6218 |

 The numbers in this table don't add up to those in the first, for a variety of reasons (here there is no attempt to remove duplicates, here we don't count "mt_cache" invalidations which were included in the first table, etc.).
-In general terms, the last two columns should probably be fixed by changes in how Julia does invalidations; the first column indicates invalidations that should either be fixed in packages, Julia's own code, or will need to remain unfixed.
+In general terms, the last two columns should probably be fixed by changes in how Julia does invalidations; the first column is a mixture of ones that might be removed by changes in Julia (if they are due to partial specialization) or ones that should either be fixed in packages, Base and the standard libraries, or will need to remain unfixed.
-The good news is that these counts reveal that much will likely be fixed by "automated" means.
+The good news is that these counts reveal that more than half of all invalidations will likely be fixed by "automated" means.
 However, it appears that there will need to be a second round in which package developers inspect individual invalidations to determine what, if anything, can be done to remediate them.

 ## Fixing invalidations